Can DtN and GenEO coarse spaces be sufficiently robust for heterogeneous Helmholtz problems?: Results and Discussion

-To conclude our numerical results we consider the use of H-GenEO within a high wave number example and explore timings and the overall scalability of the approach.
-To this end we consider the homogeneous wave guide with a wave number of $k = 186.0$ and mesh width $h^{-1} = 3200$, giving a total problem size of $10,\!246,\!401$ dofs.
-To deal with this large problem we use METIS to give a non-uniform decomposition into subdomains and assign one core per subdomain to solve using the ARCHIE-WeSt supercomputing facility on up to 400 cores (the machine uses Intel Xeon Gold 6138 processors at $2.0\,$GHz with $4.8\,$GB RAM per core).
+To conclude our numerical results we consider the use of H-GenEO within a high wave number example and explore timings and the overall strong scalability of the approach.
+To this end we consider the original homogeneous wave guide, as outlined in Figure~\ref{Fig:WaveGuide2D}, with a wave number of $k = 186.0$ and mesh width $h^{-1} = 3200$, giving a total problem size of $10,\!246,\!401$ dofs.
+To solve we use METIS to give a non-uniform decomposition into subdomains and again utilise the ARCHIE-WeSt supercomputing facility to assign one core per subdomain.

-Results are tabulated in Table~\ref{Table:H-GenEO_Scalability_Timings_METIS} and, in addition, we detail the run time (in seconds), using this to determine the parallel efficiency based on the smallest run on $N = 80$ cores, and the percentage of time spent by the eigensolver to solve the H-GenEO eigenproblems.
-The timing results are also displayed graphically in Figure~\ref{Fig:Timings}.
-We see that the iteration counts show good scalability, increasing only very mildly as we increase the number of subdomains fivefold.
+Results are tabulated in Table~\ref{Table:H-GenEO_Scalability_Timings_METIS}, in which we detail the run time (in seconds) and the percentage of time spent by the eigensolver and coarse factorisation.
+The run times are further used to determine the parallel efficiency based on the smallest run on $N = 80$ cores.
+Timing results are also displayed graphically in Figure~\ref{Fig:Timings}, where we that the bulk of the computation is spent in the eigensolves and factorisation of the coarse problem; as such, while the METIS decomposition is sequential, we do not separate out the setup time here given that it is comparatively rather small.
+From Table~\ref{Table:H-GenEO_Scalability_Timings_METIS} we see that the iteration counts show good scalability, increasing only very mildly as we increase the number of subdomains fivefold.
 This is also seen in the run times, which decrease as we use more cores, and hence more subdomains, to solve the problem.
 In particular, we see that the parallel efficiency remains over 100\%, showing strong scalability of the approach, in part due to the fact that as $N$ increases we have to solve smaller eigenproblems and so the percentage of time spent by the eigensolver drops significantly as we increase $N$.
 Overall these provide promising results that the H-GenEO method can be effective for the solution of high wave number problems in 2D.